-UK's terror ban on Hamas: a Tory love letter to Israel
+UK's terror ban on Hamas: a Tory love letter to Israeli occupation in Palestine

 One week after the UK Home Secretary Priti Patel called the LSE students' protest against Israeli Ambassador Tzipi Hotovely anti-Semitic and threatening to British Jews, the British government decided to declare Hamas a terror group.